Qixi-art/temporal-subgraph-classification/README.md

 Here, I focus on two alternate views of sampling a temporal network into subgraphs in order to achieve maximum classification accuracy.
 Experimental results show model improvement varying between 10 and 20%, depending on the network’s density.

-While the previous results are expected, we can extract knowledge on how the nodes within the networks interact on a **time scale** - high model improvement means that nodes interact in a larger time frame (captured by the windowing technique explained later) and low model improvement menas that nodes mainly finish interacting within the specified time frame.

 ## 1. Problem formulation
 I use definitions of temporal networks and temporal network motifs as defined in *[Paranjape, A., Benson, A.R., Leskovec, J.: Motifs in Temporal Networks. arXiv:1612.09259]*.
 Due to space constraints, here are examples on static and temporal motifs in the following figure, and refer interested readers to the paper for further detail.
 ![Motif comparison](https://github.com/ZafirStojanovski/temporal-subgraph-classification/blob/master/motif%20comparison.jpg "Motif comparison")